taubyte/tau.how/docs/platform/deployment.md

 ![](/images/slimdig-tau-entry-enterprise-starships-ws.png)

-> 💡 **Note**: DNS propagation can delay effectiveness, requiring multiple attempts over several minutes.
+> **Note**: DNS propagation can delay effectiveness, requiring multiple attempts over several minutes.

 Congratulations, your cloud is operational!
-If you'd like to try it out right away, check out [Take it for a spin!](../12-try-the-cloud).
+You can now deploy your applications and start using your Taubyte-based cloud.

 ## Adding the Other Nodes